-Customers can use Fivetran dbt packages immediately to get a head start on an analytics project.
+Customers can use Fivetran-developed and maintained dbt packages immediately to get a head start on an analytics project.
 For example, you can connect Fivetran to Zendesk, install Fivetran dbt packages for Zendesk, and have analytics-ready tables, including aggregations, that enable you to better understand the performance of your support team all within one day versus weeks or months.

 We make it easy to:

-Alerts generated by dbt Transformations will immediately show in the Alerts tab.
+Fivetran Transformations ensures that alerts generated by dbt Core will immediately show in the Fivetran Alerts tab.
 These alerts can be mapped to email notifications that you can choose to receive or keep only as a dashboard alert when you’re logged in to Fivetran.

 Free 14 Day Trial – Experience data integration in minutes, not days!

 Fivetran Transformations is now available to all customers while it is in Beta.
 Get started today by checking out our setup guide.

 *dbt Core is a trademark of dbt Labs, Inc. All rights therein are reserved to dbt Labs, Inc. Fivetran Transformations is not a product or service of or endorsed by dbt Labs, Inc.